bookercodes/articles/input-validation-in-express-with-express-validator.md

 Hopefully by now the above listing is intuitive.
 If you are unsure about what any of the functions do, you can refer to their descriptions [here](https://github.com/chriso/validator.js#validators).
 Aside from that, there are just a couple of things to note about this code:

 - In a couple of places we _chain_ more than one validation function.
 This is possible thanks to [_fluent interfaces_](https://en.wikipedia.org/wiki/Fluent_interface).
-- We chain the `optional` function before chaining the `matches` function.
-The `optional` functions says _"this value is optional so do not attempt to validate it with `matches` **unless** the user actually entered something_".
-In other words, if the input is empty, `matches` won't be called.
+- For the _"team twitter"_ input we chain the `optional` function before chaining the `matches` function.
+The `optional` functions says: _"this value is optional so do not attempt to validate it with `matches` **unless** the user actually entered something_".
+In other words, if the _"team twitter"_ input is empty, `matches` won't be called and the input will be deemed valid.

 Remember.
 All we've done so far is define some rules.
 We are yet to enforce these rules.
 We'll do that now.